 The article mainly relies on data from “V-Safe”.
 Everyone who is vaccinated is invited to enroll in V-Safe.
 It’s an app which texts you with links to online surveys about how you’re feeling after vaccination.
 The V-safe surveys include question about pregnancy status for individuals who do not identify as male.

 From this initial survey alone, V-Safe identified 35,691 pregnant people.
 With this group, it’s possible to start looking at baseline side effects among pregnant versus non-pregnant people.
-The first finding of the paper is that these are very similar, as illustrated in their very nice graph below.
+The first finding of the paper is that these are very similar.

 “Pain” here refers to arm pain, which nearly everyone has and is slightly more common in pregnant than non-pregnant people.
 But most of the other symptoms are actually more common in non-pregnant people.
 Bottom line: after initial vaccination we don’t see any evidence of more risks in pregnant people.